What is a Regulated Binary Options Broker?

 The first binary options broker we have selected for you is a company founded in 1999 and licensed in Malta and the isle of Man regulated by the IOM.
 They offer binary options trading of Forex, Indices, Stocks and Commodities and on the up/down trades that we like so much here they offer up to 100% returns which is unheard of.
 The minimum account size is $1 and the maximum is $100,000, they currently serve over 300,000 live accounts.
 Trade size is completely up to you and something you enter manually and their interface is very easy to use, they offer a no strings demo account to try.

 Binary Options Broker B:

 The second binary options broker we have selected for you is a company founded in 2010 and licensed in Cyprus regulated by CySec.
 They offer binary options trading of Forex, Indices, Stocks and Commodities and on the up/down trades that we like so much here they seem to average around 70-88% per successful trade.
 The minimum account size is $250 and the there is no maximum, it is unknown at this time how many live accounts they serve.
-Minimum trade size is $24 and from there up to $200,000 you can enter a number manually, their interface is very easy to use and they offer a demo account to try but you do have to first sign up for a free live account.
+Minimum trade size is $24, their interface is very easy to use and they offer a demo account to try but you do have to first sign up for a live account.
 As always; keep in mind that investors can lose all their capital by trading binary options